pranner/CraftyFinance/README.md

 Author: Pranjali Pokharel

 A crafty app to help you take care of your finances.
+This app allows you to keep track of your assets and liabilties and come up with a total net worth based on these values.

-This repository includes both the .NET API as well as the React front-end.
+This repository includes both the C#, .NET API as well as the React front-end.

 ## Build instructions
 You will need to have the following installed in order to run the application in development mode: